Taut foliations of 3-manifolds with Heegaard genus two: Construct laminations from a left order

 As mentioned in section~\ref{Ssetup}, any splitting of a branched surface is a sequence of local splittings along disk neighborhoods of short arcs, as depicted in the 3 possible pictures of Figure~\ref{Fsplit1}, plus the operation of eliminating a disk of contact as in Figure~\ref{Fdisk}.
 Consider the local splitting as illustrated in Figure~\ref{Fsplit2}, where the dashed arrows in Figure~\ref{Fsplit2}(a) denote the transverse orientation and $a$, $b$, $c$, $d$, $e$ denote the elements in $\pi_1(M)$ associated with the corresponding branch sectors.
 By Lemma~\ref{Lineq}, we have $ab=e=cd$ in Figure~\ref{Fsplit2}(a).
 This implies that $a^{-1}c=bd^{-1}$.
 If we perform a splitting as in Figure~\ref{Fsplit2}, then a new branch sector is created by the splitting.
 As shown in Figure~\ref{Fsplit2}(b), we associate a loop $\delta$ with this new branch sector, such that (1) the loop $\delta$ transversely intersects the branched surface in a single point at this new branch sector, and (2) the orientation of $\delta$ agrees with the transverse orientation of the branched surface.
 It follows from our construction that different choices of such a loop $\delta$ represent the same element in $\pi_1(M)$.
 Moreover, Lemma~\ref{Lineq} also holds for the branched surface after this splitting.
 This means that $c=a\delta$ and $b=\delta d$, see Figure~\ref{Fsplit2}(b).
 In other words, $\delta=a^{-1}c=bd^{-1}$.
 Notice that $\delta>1$ if and only if $c>a$ or equivalently $d^{-1}>b^{-1}$.

 Our splitting instruction is: if $c>a$ or equivalently $d^{-1}>b^{-1}$, we perform the local splitting as in Figure~\ref{Fsplit2} which is the same as the first splitting in Figure~\ref{Fsplit1}.
 If $c=a$ or equivalently $d^{-1}=b^{-1}$, we perform the splitting as in the second picture in Figure~\ref{Fsplit1}.
 If $c<a$ or equivalently $d^{-1}<b^{-1}$, we perform the splitting as in the third picture in Figure~\ref{Fsplit1}.
-This splitting instruction guarantees that, for any newly created branch sector, its associated element $\delta$ is positive, and Lemma~\ref{Lineq} always holds.
+If $c>a$ or $c<a$, this splitting creates a new branch sector, but the splitting instruction guarantees that, for any newly created branch sector, its associated element $\delta$ is positive, and Lemma~\ref{Lineq} always holds.
+If $c=a$, then the splitting drills a tunnel, and the complement of the new branched surface is no longer simply connected.
+Nonetheless, it follows from $c=a$ that any loop that runs through the tunnel must be homotopically trivial in $M$.
+Thus, for each branch sector, any choice of the associated loop always represents the same element in $\pi_1(M)$.

 Note that Figure~\ref{Fsplit1} is a one-dimensional schematic picture, the full picture may include another branch sector as in Figure~\ref{Fsplit3}, which happens if the splitting is along an arc at the branch locus.
 But there is no real difference in the splitting instruction.